 Peter Bergen is a journalist, documentary producer, vice president for global studies & fellows at New America, CNN national security analyst, professor of practice at Arizona State University, where he co-directs the Center on the Future of War, and the author or editor of ten books, three of which were New York Times bestsellers and four of which were named among the best non-fiction books of the year by The Washington Post.
 The books have been translated into twenty-four languages.
 Documentaries based on his books have been nominated for two Emmys and won the Emmy for best documentary.

-Bergen also serves as New America’s Director of the International Security, Future of War and Fellows Programs.
-He is a contributing editor at Foreign Policy and writes a weekly column for CNN.com.
-He is a member of the Aspen Homeland Security Group and a fellow at Fordham University’s Center on National Security.
-Bergen is on the editorial board of Studies in Conflict & Terrorism, a leading scholarly journal in the field.
-He has held teaching positions at the Kennedy School of Government at Harvard University and the School of Advanced International Studies at Johns Hopkins University.
-For many years he was a fellow at New York University's Center on Law and Security.
-He has testified on Capitol Hill seventeen times about national security issues.
+Bergen is New America’s director of the International Security and Future of War programs.
+He writes a weekly column for CNN.com and is a member of the Homeland Security Experts Group and a fellow at Fordham University’s Center on National Security.
+Bergen is on the editorial board of Studies in Conflict & Terrorism, a leading scholarly journal.
+He has testified before Congressional committees eighteen times about national security issues.

-Bergen has written for a wide range of newspapers and magazines around the world including the New York Times, Washington Post, Wall Street Journal, Foreign Affairs, Time, The Atlantic, Vanity Fair, The Daily Telegraph, The Times, The Guardian, Prospect, La Repubblica, Die Welt and Der Spiegel.
+Bergen has written for a wide range of newspapers and magazines around the world, including the New York Times, Washington Post, Wall Street Journal, Foreign Affairs, Time, The Atlantic, Vanity Fair, The Daily Telegraph, The Times, The Guardian, Prospect, La Repubblica, Die Welt and Der Spiegel.
 He has a degree in Modern History from New College, Oxford.

 Bergen is married to the documentary director/producer Tresha Mabile.
 They have two children.